 As you create your escape room, you can use this template to help organize your escape room: How to Make an Escape Room

-#1 Escape Room Puzzles
+#1 Escape Room Puzzles for Kids

 A puzzle is a classic escape room clue.
 The printable template includes 12 pieces of a puzzle.
 There are a few ways that you can use this printable for your escape room.